geotools/geotools/docs/user/library/referencing/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This can happen when the axis definition (i.e. which way is X ?) differs between the coordinate reference system used by the shapefile and that used by the WMS layer.
-It can be fixed by requesting GeoTools to enforce lonigtude - latitude axis order by including this statement in your code prior to displaying layers...
+It can be fixed by requesting GeoTools to enforce longitude - latitude axis order by including this statement in your code prior to displaying layers...

 .. sourcecode:: java